nlesc-recruit/cudawrappers/README.md

 ## Usage

 CMake is used to build cudawrappers.
-To compile the library, run:
+To build the library, run:

 ```shell
 git clone https://github.com/nlesc-recruit/cudawrappers